gahljust/RHRS-LHRS-motion-control-GUI/README.md

 The code for the velmex motors can be found in the VXM_interface_bare.cpp file.
 See the vxm_user_man.pdf for more information on wiring or coding for the welmex motors.

-All files cited in the Read me file can be found in the GUI folder.
+All files cited in the README file can be found in the GUI folder.